 The Impact of Subsidized Access to Nurseries and Employment Services on Mothers’ Labour Market Outcomes and Child Development in Egypt

-There are three main explanations as to why female labor force participation, globally, remains low: (1) women’s high opportunity cost of time (2) weak labor demand and (3) restrictive gender norms.
-The research team will test aspects of all three constraints on FLFP in a low-income context in Egypt.
-They will specifically answer the following…
+There are three main explanations for why female labor force participation (FLFP) remains low globally: (1) women’s high opportunity cost of time, (2) weak labor demand, and (3) restrictive gender norms.
+This project examined all three constraints on FLFP in a low-income context in Egypt.
+Specifically, the study addressed the following research questions: (i) whether…